On the construction of monopoles with arbitrary symmetry breaking: Introduction

 In all of those cases, the representations occurring as residues at the end of the Nahm intervals are irreducible.
 Our work opens the possibilities of exploring those cases with reducible representations, producing instantons whose behavior at infinity is more general.

 Further on this topic, Cherkis predicts in \cite{Cherkis-octonions-monopoles-knots} a potential octonionic version of the Nahm transform.
-As a start, He in \cite{he_moduli_2020} studies at length the moduli space of solutions to the octonionic Nahm's equation, a version obtained from dimensional reduction of the $\Spin (7)$ instanton equation instead of the anti-self-dual equation that yields the standard Nahm's equation studied in this paper.
+As a start, He in \cite{He-octonionic-Nahm} studies at length the moduli space of solutions to the octonionic Nahm's equation, a version obtained from dimensional reduction of the $\Spin (7)$ instanton equation instead of the anti-self-dual equation that yields the standard Nahm's equation studied in this paper.
 The residues of the octonionic Nahm data studied by He at the end of intervals are irreducible.
 Our work suggests a natural extension, and should be considered in Cherkis' program.

 Throughout the many decades of study of monopoles, there has been a plethora of symmetric monopoles produced and studied: for structure group $\SU (2)$, for higher rank with minimal symmetry breaking, on the hyperbolic space.
-The ideas of this paper have already been used in \cite{Charbonneau-construction-monopoles-symmetries} to produce novel examples of spherically and axially symmetric monopoles and, in fact, characterize all such solutions.
+The ideas of this paper have already been used in \cite{Charbonneau-construction-monopoles-symmetries} to produce novel examples of spherically and axially symmetric monopoles and, in fact, characterize all such solutions under a technical assumption that has been removed recently in \cite{Lang-hyperbolic-with-symmetries}.

-\subsection{Organization of the paper}
+\subsection{Organization of the paper:}

 In \Cref{sec:BPS}, we briefly outline the gauge theoretic background for BPS monopoles on $\rl^3$.
 In \Cref{sec:nahm_data}, we introduce the Nahm data needed for our construction.
-In \Cref{sec:fredholm}, we study the Fredholm theory of the Dirac--Nahm operator and use it to define the monopoles associated to Nahm data.
-In \Cref{sec:main} that the monopoles constructed in \Cref{sec:fredholm} have the desired symmetry breaking type.
-Finally, in \Cref{app:SO/Sp}, we show how to use our results to construct monopoles with real orthogonal or compact symplectic structure groups.
+In \Cref{sec:fredholm}, we study the Fredholm theory of the Dirac--Nahm operator and use it to construct a monopole on $\rl^3$.
+In \Cref{sec:main} we prove that the monopoles constructed in \Cref{sec:fredholm} have the desired symmetry breaking.
+Finally, in \Cref{app:SO/Sp}, we show how to use our results to construct monopoles with real orthogonal or compact symplectic structure groups and in \Cref{app:low_rank} we give examples of these novel Nahm data corresponding to low rank BPS monopoles with nonmaximal symmetry breaking.